Methodology

 The disadvantaged pupil breakdowns presented for years 2012 to 2014 are defined as pupils known to be eligible for FSM in the previous six years[1] as indicated in any termly or annual school census, pupil referral unit (PRU) or alternative provision (AP) census or are looked after children for more than 6 months during the year.
 From 2015, in addition to the above, they include children who were looked after for at least one day during the year, or who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order.

 Information on children looked after (CLA) is collected in the web-based SSDA903 return by local authorities in England.
 Information in the CLA database is collected at individual level and since 2005-06 includes the Unique Pupil Number (UPN) field.
 This data is collected annually between April and June for the previous financial year.
-Once the data has been collected and checked, an extract is produced which is sent to our matching contractors for linking to the performance tables.
+Once the data has been collected and checked, an extract is produced which is sent to our matching team for linking to the performance tables.
 The UPN is the main field used for matching purposes but other information about the child is also used such as date of birth, gender, ethnicity and responsible local authority.

 Local authorities are required to update the database every year, including making amendments to previous years’ records where there have been changes.